All Hands on Deck: Hiring Seasonal Workers for Your Busy Season

 How to Hire

 Hiring can be complicated, and you may not know where to start.
 One great place to start is with your current employees.
 For the employees you already trust, ask them if they know of anybody looking for work.
 One way to get even more participation would be to offer some type of reward if their referral is hired.
-Another idea is to take a look at high school or college students.
-Students are always looking to make some extra money and would likely be eager to have a short term position to fill up their breaks or downtime from school.
+Another idea is to take a look for high school or college students.
+Students are always looking to make some extra money and would likely be eager to have a short-term position to fill up their breaks or downtime from school.
 An unlikely source is hiring school teachers.
 While they can’t help you during weekday shifts, most school days end before night shifts and they have weekends available.
 One business owner said he enjoyed hiring schoolteachers because they learned the job quickly and were eager to help or teach other employees.

 Keep an Open Mind

 Even though you are just hiring these employees for a few months, there may be a time where you are looking to bring in some extra help during other busy seasons or to permanently expand your employee base.
 Keep this into consideration as you work through the hiring process.
-You may even want to ask if the candidate would be interested in a longer run with your company if that opportunity presents itself.
+You may even want to ask if the candidate would be interested in the long run with your company if that opportunity presents itself.
 Build relationships with these seasonal employees and really get to know them.
 This is also helpful to re-hire these seasonal employees at a later date because they have already learned the ropes and would be able to teach any new employees too.

 Seasonal employees can be valuable during your busy season.
 Their fresh perspective may even give you some ideas for growing or changing your business.
 Just be sure to properly categorize these employees on your payroll so they get paid the proper amount.